-Academic Programs for Enrichment (Auditing a Course)
+Academic Courses for Enrichment (Auditing a Course)

-Anyone who wishes to enroll in an Academic Program for enrichment purposes (auditing) at Grace School of Theology must follow the steps in the Admissions Process outlined below.
+Anyone who wishes to enroll in courses for enrichment purposes (auditing) at Grace School of Theology must follow the steps in the Admissions Process outlined below.

 - 1. Visit the Grace School of Theology website (www.gsot.edu) and click on the Apply button at the top right corner of the page. - 2.
 Choose the program titled Non-Credit Enrichment Applicants (Audit/Enrichment).
-Applicants applying to Audit courses must only complete the online components of the application for admission.
+Applicants applying to audit courses must only complete the online components of the application for admission.